watvision/watvision.github.io/_posts/2017-11-08-meet-the-team.md

 ### Joseph Lundy
 ![Joseph Lundy Photo](/img/meet-the-team/joseph.jpg){:class="img-responsive"}
-Joseph brings valuable experience in electricl design and software to the team.
-He has worked in computer vision and medical technology.
+Joseph brings valuable experience in electrical design and software to the team.
+He has worked on computer vision at NXP Semiconductor and medical technology at Synaptive Medical.
 Joseph will be working primarily with the wearable team.

 ### Jennifer Kim
 ![Jennifer Kim Photo](/img/meet-the-team/jennifer.jpg){:class="img-responsive"}